Once the domain of the ultra-wealthy and the George Soroses of this world, wealth management has changed a great deal in recent times.

 Fintech revamps finance

 Encouraged by its success, particularly among Millennials and Gen Z, fintech didn’t stop at bringing banks into our homes.
 Armed with unabating tech advancements, an increasing user base, and our penchant for convenience, the sector went even further.
-It sought to respond to the inequality in investment opportunities that pervaded the wealth management sector from time immemorial.

 With upstart companies such as Robinhood, Public, Stash, and Acorns delivered in the form of smartphone apps as opposed to multi-storied Wall Street establishments, and offering commission-free trading, stock ownership and financial education, these alternative investment opportunities did not go unnoticed.

-Their appeal is stretched across generations: the money-conscious Millennial/Gen Z drawn to the concept of an “always online” bank, as well as the Gen X/Baby Boomer who, due to COVID-19, began to truly understand the importance of long-term financial security — something that living paycheck to paycheck can rarely offer.
+Their appeal is stretched across generations: the money-conscious Millennial/Gen Z drawn to the concept of an “ always online” bank, as well as the Gen X/Baby Boomer who, due to COVID-19, began to truly understand the importance of long-term financial security — something that living paycheck to paycheck can rarely offer.

 Enter: Alternative investment opportunities